 Try to get tickets to go up around noon.
-This way you can have a drink and meal while you are on the tower.
+This way you can have a drink and meal while you are in the tower.
 If you don’t want to eat buffet food, reserve your tickets for later afternoon.
-Maybe after 4pm.
+Maybe after 4 pm.
 This way you can have some drinks on the tower at the end of your day before you get ready for dinner.

 April 1 – Oct 31

 From April 1st to Oct 31st, the Eiffel Tower will be extremely hard to reserve.
 Make sure you reserve in advance to get the entry time you like.